mkantrr/automython/docs/index.md

 ```sh
 automython
 ```
-Refer to the next section for specifics on syntax.

 ### File Syntax
 To use this package once installed, you need to have a file with the extension `.theory` to run it on.